DarrenJAN/school-notes/3b/se-464-notes.md

 #### Prototype Builder

-- instead of having a class and saying give me this class, you add fields and add methods to a data structure, and at some point you say "this is my object, it has everything I want" and from then on you just close that prototype
+- instead of having a class and saying give me this class, you add fields and add methods to a data structure, and at some point you say "this is my object, it has everything I want" and from then on you just clone that prototype